osmocom/osmo-ttcn3-hacks/_testenv/README.md

   The argument to pass to `source-highlight` for formatting the junit log xml files.
 Jenkins sets this to `esc` instead of `esc256` for better contrast on white background.

+* `TESTENV_NO_KVM`:
+  Do not mount /dev/kvm in podman.
+This is used in jenkins where /dev/kvm is available but doesn't work in podman.
+QEMU runs a bit slower when this is set.

 ## Troubleshooting